openai/openai-python/chatml.md

 interact directly with this format today — but expect to have the option in the future!)

+Note: This document showcases the underlying format consumed by ChatGPT models when GPT-3.5-Turbo was released.
+It may not be up to date with our current models and should not be relied on for correctness but rather used to build a mental model of what is happening behind the scenes.

 Traditionally, GPT models consumed unstructured text.
 ChatGPT models instead expect a structured format, called Chat Markup Language (ChatML for short).